Leonard Olivier: Priesthood

 In 1952, Olivier was named dean of students at St. Augustine, then in 1967 became rector of the seminary.
-He left St. Augustine in 1974 to served as rector of Divine Word Seminary in Epworth, Iowa and as secretary for education and formation for the Order.
-In 1983, his Order returned Olivier to Louisiana, where served as pastor at St. Anthony Parish in Lafayette.
+He left St. Augustine in 1974 to serve as rector of Divine Word Seminary in Epworth, Iowa and as secretary for education and formation for the Order.
+In 1983, his Order returned Olivier to Louisiana, where he served as pastor at St. Anthony Parish in Lafayette.
 He also served as part-time vicar for Black Catholics in the Diocese of Lafayette in Louisiana.
 He became full-time vicar for Black Catholics in 1986.

 Auxiliary Bishop of Washington

 On November 7, 1988, Olivier was appointed as an auxiliary bishop of Washington by Pope John Paul II.
-Consecrated bishop on December 20, 1988, he served as regional bishop of most of the deaneries in the archdiocese.
+He was consecrated on December 20, 1988 at the National Shrine of the Immaculate Conception in Washington by Cardinal James Aloysius Hickey.
+Olivier served as regional bishop of most of the deaneries in the archdiocese.

-Olivier served as the convener of the African American Catholic Bishops Subcommittee on Youth, the Ad Hoc Steering Committee for the National Strategy on Vocations, and the Task Force Group for American Adaptations to the Order of Christian Marriage, and the Liturgy Committee of USCC/NCCB.
+Olivier served as the convener of the African American Catholic Bishops Subcommittee on Youth, the Ad Hoc Steering Committee for the National Strategy on Vocations, and the Task Force Group for American Adaptations to the Order of Christian Marriage, and the Liturgy Committee of the USCC/NCCB.

 Within the National Conference of Catholic Bishops, Olivier was a member of the Committee on Bishops Life and Ministry.
 He was also a board member of Covenant House Washington, a member of the Inter-Faith Conference, a member of the Maryland Catholic Conference, a board member of the National Black Catholic Congress, a member of the National Black Catholic Clergy Caucus, and episcopal moderator of the Pan African Roman Catholic Clergy Conference.